evanap003300/VoiceWorkoutLogger_CLI/README.md

-# Voice Transcription and Workout Parser
+# Voice Transcription and Workout Parser (CLI MVP)

-A Python tool that combines voice transcription with workout information extraction.
-Record your workouts by speaking naturally, and the system will automatically transcribe your voice, extract workout information, and generate both JSON and Excel reports.
+A Python-based CLI tool that combines voice transcription with workout information extraction.
+This MVP (Minimum Viable Product) allows you to record your workouts by speaking naturally, and the system will automatically transcribe your voice, extract workout information, and generate both JSON and Excel reports.
+This is the first phase of a larger full-stack project.

 ## Features